The "Great Debate" rages. This time, the words were even stronger.

 "If he has time, he's going to find somebody," Beasley said of Baltimore Ravens quarterback Elvis Grbac, who directed the Ravens 74 yards in nine plays to score the winning touchdown with nine seconds to play.
 The drive began with 1:32 to play and the Jaguars holding a 21-17 lead.

-The Jaguars' final-stand defensive strategy utilize three rushers and eight defenders in a zone-coverage scheme.
+The Jaguars' final-stand defensive strategy utilizes three rushers and eight defenders in a zone-coverage scheme.
 Was it a mistake?

 "I would have to say so," Beasley said.
 "You heard it from the linemen.
 They know how it is three on five.
 The game plan was to get heat on (Grbac)."